hi-swapx/docs/sdk/v3/guides/advanced/05-range-orders.md

 ## Next Steps

 This guide showcases everything you need to implement Range Orders on your own, but only demonstrates creating a Take Profit order in `token0` to `token1` direction.
-Consider implementing Buy Limit orders as described in the [Range Orders concept page](../../../../concepts/protocol/range-orders.md#buy-limit-orders).

-This is currently the last guide in the `v3-sdk` series.
-Consider joining the [SwapX Discord](https://discord.com/invite/SwapX) or checkout the official [Github](https://github.com/SwapX) to learn more about the SwapX Protocol.